aspose-slides/Aspose.Slides-API-References/english/java/com.aspose.slides/inotimplementedwarninginfo/_index.md

 ---
 title: INotImplementedWarningInfo
-second_title: Aspose.Sildes for Java API Reference
+second_title: Aspose.Slides for Java API Reference
-description: p
- Represents a warning about known not implemented feature which wont be implemented in the near future.
+description:  Represents a warning about known not implemented feature which wont be implemented in the near future.
 type: docs
 weight: 930
 url: /java/com.aspose.slides/inotimplementedwarninginfo/